World anxiously waits to see if US-Iran peace talks can deliver. Here’s what we know

 Who will be at the talks?

-The talks between Iran and the United States are set to begin Saturday morning local time in Islamabad, according to the White House.
+Trilateral talks between the US and Iran, with Pakistan serving as mediator, began Saturday, a senior White House official said.

-The US delegation will be led by Vice President JD Vance, special envoy Steve Witkoff, and Jared Kushner, President Donald Trump’s son in law.
+The US delegation is led by Vice President JD Vance, special envoy Steve Witkoff, and Jared Kushner, President Donald Trump’s son in law.

 Prior to his departure for Islamabad, Vance told reporters “We’re looking forward to the negotiation.
 I think it’s going to be positive.”

-Tehran has not announced its delegation, but some local media reports say it will be led by the speaker of Iran’s Parliament, Mohammad Bagher Ghalibaf.
+Meanwhile, Tehran’s delegation, which consists of around 70 people including technical experts, is led by the speaker of Iran’s Parliament, Mohammad Bagher Ghalibaf, according to Iranian media.
 A regime insider with a reputation for suppressing dissent, Ghalibaf has emerged as a key interlocutor with the Trump administration throughout the war.
 Many of Iran’s leaders have been killed by US-Israeli strikes in recent weeks.

+He is be accompanied by Foreign Minister Abbas Araghchi, who has participated extensively in past nuclear negotiations with Western powers, and Ali Bagheri Kani, a key hardline negotiator who has also been instrumental in previous talks with the US.

+Both negotiating teams met separately with Pakistan’s Prime Minister Shehbaz Sharif before the talks.
+Sharif later “expressed the hope that these talks would serve as a stepping stone towards durable peace in the region,” his office wrote in a statement.

 What will they talk about?